What is a Property Manager?

 From high school to college; from licensure to experience; from certification to seniority in the field, the road to a career in property management calls for focus, commitment, and stamina.

 After completing high school, it generally takes between four and six years to become a property manager.
-The first component of the educational track is commonly a four-year Bachelor’s degree in finance, real estate management, business administration, or accounting.
-This may be followed by state licensure and voluntary professional certification.
-Some students pursue an additional two years of study and complete a Master’s program in real estate management.
+The first component of the educational track is commonly a four-year Bachelor’s Degree in Finance, Real Estate Management, Business Administration, or Accounting.

 Property Managers are also known as: